 - Madden, E. E., & Aguiniga, D. (2013).
 Permanency outcomes of child protection mediation in Texas.
 Journal of Public Child Welfare, 7(1), 98-121.
 DOI: 10.1080/15548732.2012.740442

 Dr. Elissa Madden joined the Diana R. Garland School of Social Work in August 2016 after previously serving as an assistant professor at the University of Texas at Arlington.
-Her primary research interest is in child welfare, with a particular focus on ways to promote permanency for children in foster care.
-Dr. Madden is a former child welfare conservatorship worker with Child Protective Services (CPS) in Texas.
-She is a licensed social worker and has extensive experience working with children and families in a variety of practice settings.
-Prior to working at CPS, she served as a project director for a transitional housing program and as a Neonatal Intensive Care Unit (NICU) social worker at a local hospital.
-Dr. Madden has co-authored publications regarding the need to increase adoptions from the public child welfare system and child welfare workforce issues and has presented numerous times at national child welfare and social work conferences regarding various child welfare topics, including post adoption services, the retention of child welfare workers, wraparound child welfare services, and openness in adoption.
-Additionally, Dr. Madden currently serves as the Assistant Editor of Adoption Quarterly, a peer-reviewed international, multidisciplinary journal that addresses continuity in adoption issues.
-Most recently, Dr. Madden was awarded a grant through the Donaldson Adoption Institute to complete a study to better understand the decision-making experiences of women and men who have placed a child for adoption, as well as the context in which options are discussed with expectant mothers and fathers by professionals in the adoption community.
+She received a doctorate in social work from The University of Texas at Austin and her bachelor's and master’s degrees in Social Work from Baylor University.
+Dr. Madden’s primary research interest is in the area of child welfare, specifically foster care and adoption.
+She is a former child welfare conservatorship worker with Child Protective Services (CPS) in Texas and a licensed social worker.
+Dr. Madden has extensive experience working with children and families in a variety of practice settings.
+She has co-authored various publications on the experiences of birth mothers who have placed a child for adoption, barriers to adoption from the public child welfare system, the post-secondary experiences and needs of foster alumni, and child welfare workforce issues.
+She has also presented numerous times at national and international child welfare and social work conferences on various child welfare issues.
+Dr. Madden currently serves as the Associate Editor of Adoption Quarterly, a peer-reviewed international, multidisciplinary journal that addresses continuity in adoption issues.
+Most recently, she was appointed for a three year term to the Foster Care Postsecondary Education Workgroup, a subgroup of the Supreme Court of Texas Permanent Judicial Commission for Children, Youth, and Families.

 Dr. Madden is married to David B. McLendon.
 They are the proud parents of Michael (2014).